ResearchMacroeconomy

 LNG Route

 A Hormuz shock is not only an oil story.
-LNG, marine insurance, ports, industrial input costs, and consumer prices can move through the same stress channel.Source: U.S. Energy Information Administration; U.S. Department of Energy, accessed May 28, 2026
+LNG, marine insurance, ports, industrial input costs, and consumer prices can move through the same stress channel.Source: U.S. Energy Information Administration; U.S. Department of Energy

 The First Market Reaction Is Relief